PART 1 CHURCH TEACHINGS

 The Holy Spirit distributes the gifts individually, to males and females, as He wishes.

 1 Corinthians 12:11 But all these worketh that one and the selfsame Spirit, dividing to every man severally as he will.

-The Holy Spirit is God’s seal indicating that the transaction whereby the Son of God paid the penalty of human sin at the Cross is a finished transaction, and that God owns us as His property by right of purchase12, until the day of redemption.
-Some say that the day of redemption refers to the rapture of the church, when we will meet the Lord in the clouds of the air not only receiving a glorified body at this time, but also rewards in regard to the spiritual quality of our works.
+The Holy Spirit is God’s seal [for those who responded to the gospel,] indicating that the transaction whereby the Son of God paid the penalty of human sin at the Cross is a finished transaction and that God owns us as His property by right of purchase12, until the day of redemption.
+Some say that the day of redemption refers to the rapture of the church when we’ll meet the Lord in the clouds of the air, where we’ll not only receive a glorified body at this time but also rewards in regard to the spiritual quality of our works.